-- For I did – and do – know your eagerness, which I boast about on your behalf to the Macedonians; that Achaia was – and is – prepared since last year, and your zeal has provoked more of them.
+- For I *know your eagerness, which I boast about on your behalf to the Macedonians; that Achaia has been prepared since last year, and your zeal has provoked more of them.

-- But I sent the brothers so our boast about you won’t be empty in this matter, so you might be prepared; just as I was saying.
+- But I sent the brothers so our boast about you won’t be empty in this matter, so you might have been prepared; just as I was saying.

 - Lest if the Macedonians come with me and find you unprepared, we – not to mention you – would be put to shame in this confidence.

-- Therefore, I thought it was essential to urge the brothers so they might go to you and prepare beforehand this blessing from you which was – and is – already promised.
+- Therefore, I thought it was essential to urge the brothers so they might go to you and prepare beforehand this blessing from you which has been already promised.
 Thus, it’s ready to be given as a blessing and not as from reluctant greed.(1)“greed” could also be translated “covetousness”.
-Paul seems to be saying the gift should freely given without a greedy wish they didn’t have to give what they’d promised.
+Paul seems to be saying the gift should freely given without a greedy wish that they wouldn’t have to give what they’d promised.

 - And God can make all grace overflow into you, so having all you need always in everything, you might overflow in every good work.

-- Just as it was – and is – written, “He scattered abroad, He gave to the poor, His righteousness endures through the age.”(4)Quotation/allusion to Psalm 112:9.
-“Through the age” is typically translated “eternal” here.
+- Just as it is *written, “He scattered abroad, He gave to the poor, His righteousness endures into the age.”(4)Quotation/allusion to Psalm 112:9. “into the age” is typically translated “eternal” here.
 But the Greek word translated “age” here is “αἰών” (aion), which means a time span with a beginning and an end.
 It’s also used in Matthew 24:3 to talk about the “culmination (end) of the age.”

 - And the One who supplies seed for the man who sows, and bread for food will abundantly provide, and will multiply your seed for sowing, and will grow the fruits of your righteousness,